 Depending on the college or area of study, a student might have to apply to the specialty school on campus they wish to transfer to as well.

 How to change your major?
 It requires thought and a talk with your academic advisor.
-Changing majors can alter a lot about the college experience, from post-grad plans to course load.
+Changing majors can alter a lot about the college experience, from course load to post-grad plans.
+It can also impact how many years you’ll spend in school and the total cost of your education.

 SoFi Loan Products